oluceps/nixos-config/README.md

 # Nix flake

 This repo contains declaritive configurations, with ~100% config Nixfied.
+> [!IMPORTANT]

-> NOTICE: Public auth/encryption credentials in `hosts/lib.nix`.
+> Authentication credentials placing in `hosts/lib.nix`.
+Make sure to replace'em if deploying with this repo.

 with: